EOSEssentials/Scala-API-Wrapper/readme.md

 ```
 "org.nsjames" %% "eos-scala-rpc-api" % "1.0-SNAPSHOT"
 ```
-*Not on maven yet, but you may publish locally for now*
+*Not on maven yet, but you may publish locally for now, you can clone and use `sbt publicLocal` for now*

 ---